GO TRACE

 Email: contact@go-trace.com

-We have not designated a Data Protection Officer.
-Our processing activities do not meet the criteria of GDPR Article 37(1).
+"GO TRACE" is a trade name and trademark of Altanest SAS.
+We have not designated a Data Protection Officer; our processing activities do not meet the criteria of GDPR Article 37(1).
 You may nevertheless direct any data-protection query to the email address above, which is monitored by the Controller.

 3. Categories of personal data we process